 Pain is only temporary, and a podiatrist can help relieve the pain with an accurate diagnosis is determined.
 Before you run out to purchase orthotic insoles or wedges to improve your riding experience, make sure you buy the right products that a podiatrist will direct you too.

 Care-Med, the only solution

-Your orthotic needs are best served by your friends at Care-Med when riding equipment is needed.
+Care-Med, your trusted companion for cycling equipment, is the best choice for meeting your orthotic requirements.
 Alla and her team at Care-Med have over a decade’s experience fitting cyclists with the latest in orthotics cycling gear that relieves pain and creates ‘happy feet.’

 At Care-Med, we approved by all insurance companies.
 Our service is ODSP/Ontario Works approved, as fitter and vendor for custom made orthotics, and other medical devices.

 We invite you to contact our office to make an appointment for a private consultation and custom fitting for and insole for cycling.
 When you have questions concerning the problems you are experiencing when cycling, feel free to drop us an email at firstname.lastname@example.org.

 To get better acquainted with the services and products we have available for the cycling enthusiast, we invite you to visit our website at Care-Med.

 Call our office today at Care-Med to make an appointment at 416-782-5353.